 Once you reach Bronte Beach, cross the beach and head up Bronte Road.
 Most of the restaurants are located along this road.
 We grabbed lunch at Bronte Belo, a nice Brazilian restaurant.

 After lunch, we lounged around and lay on Bronte Beach Park admiring the surfers and the kids playing at the Bronte Baths.
 It was amazingly relaxing!

 Good thing that you fueled up because the walk from Bronte to Clovelly is the longest section of the walk.
 There are also a few steps and inclines along the way.
 Although not as scenic as the sections before, this part of the walk does have a few highlights.

 To get back onto the walk, you need to walk along Calga Pl.
 If you head down towards Bronte Bath, you’ll run into a dead-end.

 As Calga Pl bends around the corner, follow the steps that continue along the coastal walk.

 Just after the steps is a large grass patch that offers scenic views around the coastline.
 From here, head down onto the boardwalk and walk along the cliffs staring into the deep blue waters.
-Apparently you can spot whales from this boardwalk.
+You can spot whales from this boardwalk.
 Sadly, we didn’t.

 At the end of the boardwalk is the Waverley Cemetery, a massive oceanside cemetery, established in 1877, that is home to the tombs of many prominent Australians.

-Just after the Waverley Cemetry comes the Clovelly Bowling & Recreation Club, one of the most scenic clubs that I’ve ever seen!
-Perched up on a cliff, with stunning views of the sea from its grounds, the club is absolutely breathtaking.
+Just after the Waverley Cemetry, comes the Clovelly Bowling & Recreation Club, one of the most scenic clubs that I’ve ever seen!
+Perched upon a cliff, with stunning views of the sea from its grounds, the club is breathtaking.